Mathias-Scheunert/2d_lagrange/README.md

 The following driver files are available:
 - DRIVE_TestMesh: Visualization of the underlying unstructured grid and derived information.
+- DRIVE_TestCode:
-- DRIVE_TestCode: FE solution for an arbitrary polynomial function whose analytic derivative act as rhs of the problem.
+    - FE solution for an arbitrary polynomial function whose analytic derivative act as rhs of the problem.
+    - FE solution for a point source
+    - L2 and H1 error convergence test
 - DRIVE_Poisson: FE solution of the Poission equation for homogeneous/point source and in-/homogeneous Dirichlet boundary conditions.

 Feel free to use this repo for: